List of Diary of a Wimpy Kid characters: Georgia

+Aunt Reba

+Great Aunt Reba was the sister of Grandpa Heffley.
+She first appeared in The Ugly Truth, and Greg mentions that Gammie forgot to send Reba an invitation to her Christmas party.
+Reba showed up to the party anyway, but made Gammie feel guilty by refusing to take off her jacket.
+Reba dies in Wrecking Ball, and Greg's family ends up going to the wrong funeral by mistake.
+She leaves them an inheritance of her fortune, and Susan decides to use it to renovate the Heffleys' house.

 Meemaw and Peepaw

-Meemaw and Peepaw are the parents of Gramma and her two sisters, the maternal grandparents of Susan, the grandparents-in-law of Frank, and the maternal great-grandparents of Rodrick, Greg and Manny.
+"Meemaw" and "Peepaw" are the parents of Gramma and her two sisters, the maternal grandparents of Susan, the grandparents-in-law of Frank, and the maternal great-grandparents of Rodrick, Greg and Manny.
 Their first appearance was in Hard Luck.
 Peepaw is portrayed as old and batty.
 Meemaw is dead, while Peepaw is still alive.
 Meemaw was in charge of putting prizes in the Easter eggs and wore a diamond ring, which was extremely valuable because it had been in her family for three generations.
-She used to overdo with hiding the Easter eggs, which results in Greg finding eggs in all sorts of strange places, even years after the egg hunt is over.
+She used to over do with hiding the Easter eggs, which results in Greg finding eggs in all sorts of strange places, even years after the egg hunt is over.
 As Meemaw got older, she became less sharp and started putting strange prizes in the eggs, such as a green bean, a bottle cap, and a paper clip.
 Before she died, she accidentally put her ring in an Easter egg that was found by Greg at the end of the book.

+In Wrecking Ball, when Aunt Reba died, Susan read Manny a book that she read to Greg when Meemaw died.

+Meemaw appears in some flashbacks in Hot Mess, during which Greg explains that she often dressed improperly, such as wearing pants on her head and her underwear over her clothes.

-Meemaw appears in the film adaptation of The Long Haul played by Mimi Gould.
+Meemaw appears in the film adaptation of The Long Haul played by Mimi Gould; unlike the books, she is alive.

+Aunt Lou

+Great Aunt Lou is Greg's great aunt, who came up with a special recipe to one-up Gramma's meatballs, but fails to do so.